 Are walk-in tubs worth the cost?

 Walk-in tubs can be worth the cost if improved safety and comfort when bathing are priorities for you.
 However, there are some cons to consider before installing one in your home.
-Not only are they expensive to buy and install, but they also use a great deal of hot water, which could increase your utility bills.
+Not only are they expensive to buy and install, but they also use a lot of hot water, which could increase your utility bills.
 Additionally, you have to sit in them with the door closed while the tub is filling and draining.
 This could lead to older adults being exposed to potential scalding or hypothermia.
+Consider alternatives to walk-in tubs if you don’t think they will match your needs or budget.

 Do walk-in tubs add value to your home?